 Studying with a family

 Studying as a parent?
-Are you attempting to combine family responsibilities − either children or the care for a dependant − with your studies?
+Are you pregnant or attempting to combine family responsibilities − either children or the care for a dependant − with your studies?
 The Family Services Office is on hand to provide advice and support.

 Studying with a child or caring for other relatives?
 The Family Services Office of the HWR Berlin provides advice and information relating to the following issues: